cestlaberezina/-/content/umm.md

 >[[dare]] to say what “apple” truly is ... mädchen, ihr warmen, mädchen, ihr stummen, tanzt den geschmack der erfahrenen frucht!
 >rilke

+>we realize that we are not building on empty space, after all, we breathed some air [[grotowski]]